 A total of 61 breast ultrasound machines are currently available (see Table 8 and Map 2); 37 are located in the West Bank and 24 in the Gaza Strip.
 Twelve are operated by the governmental sector, while 16 by NGOs and 32 by the private sector.
-The number of machines, distribution and cost for ultrasound breast testing in the governmental sector in Gaza seems favorable with clear lack in the West Bank with machines only present in Ramallah, Nablus, Hebron, Jenin and Salfit governorates, only in hospitals in cities, while seven machines in Gaza distributed among all Gaza districts.
-High number of machines is available within the private and NGO sector in both the West Bank and the Gaza Strip making service available based on self-payment or subsidized payment though projects, especially in Gaza.
+The number of machines, distribution and cost for ultrasound breast testing in the governmental sector in Gaza is acceptable, with seven machines distributed among all of the districts in Gaza.
+However, there is a distinct deficit in the West Bank, as machines are only present in hospitals in cities in Ramallah, Nablus, Hebron, Jenin, and Salfit governorates.
+A high number of machines is available within the private and NGO sector in both the West Bank and the Gaza Strip making service available based on selfpayment or subsidized payment though projects, especially in Gaza.